 Carbon emissions are carbon-based molecules released into the atmosphere after activities such as combusting fuel or gas leaks.
 There are different kinds of carbon emissions such as methane and carbon dioxide.

 According to the U.S. Energy Information Administration, propane emits about 12.68 pounds of carbon dioxide per gallon.
-Compared to diesel, which emits 22.45 pounds of carbon dioxide per gallon, propane emits about 50% fewer emissions.
+Compared to diesel, which emits 22.45 pounds of carbon dioxide per gallon, propane emits about 50% fewer carbon emissions.

-Many view propane as a green fuel since it produces fewer emissions however, due to its lower carbon content, its environmental impact isn’t significantly better than diesel.
-Propane is one of the cleanest burning fossil fuels, but it is not a clean energy source.
+Many view propane as a green fuel since it produces fewer emissions.
+However, it also has a lower carbon content so its environmental impact isn’t significantly better than diesel.

 Accounting for this fact, propane emits about 138.63 pounds of carbon dioxide per million BTUs of fuel, whereas diesel emits 163.45.
 This is only a 15% reduction in carbon emissions.
+Propane is one of the cleanest burning fossil fuels, but it is not a clean energy source.

 Is Propane a Greenhouse Gas?

 Propane is not a greenhouse gas itself because it does not trap heat.
 Propane is a type of liquified petroleum gas or fuel that must be combusted to be used.
+The combustion of propane does create emissions however, some of which are greenhouse gases.

 Does propane cause climate change?